-Greggor Mattson, PhD, is Professor and Chair of Sociology at Oberlin College & Conservatory where he teaches courses on sexuality, nightlife, and cities.
-He is the author of The Cultural Politics of European Prostitution Reform (2016).
-His work has appeared in the Annual Review of Sociology, as well as in Slate, Literary Hub, Belt Magazine, and The Daily Beast.
+Greggor Mattson, PhD, is an author and Professor of Sociology at Oberlin College & Conservatory where he teaches courses on sexuality, nightlife, and cities.
+He is the author of The Cultural Politics of European Prostitution Reform: Governing Loose Women (2016).
+His work has appeared in the Annual Review of Sociology, as well as in Slate, Literary Hub, Business Insider, and The Daily Beast.

 "Who Needs Gay Bars offers a powerful collection of microsociological portraits of gay bars across the United States.
 It accumulates into a nuanced map of a queer world shaped by desire, social and political urgencies, and politico-economic pressures as diverse as the community—from large urban to isolate rural outposts.
 It is ambitious in its expanse and surprisingly intimate in approach."

 —Ramón H. Rivera-Servera, The University of Texas, Austin

 "Breathtakingly intimate and yet vast in scope, this passion project balances sharp insights with the kind of lived-in details that make you want to pull up a stool and stay a while."

 —Samantha Allen, author of Real Queer America and Patricia Wants to Cuddle